 Pending inspection results arise from some checking points no passed but accepted, or an inspector erring on the side of caution when they’ve found one or more potential issues that inspection criteria don’t clearly address.
 A factory representative may have refused to allow inspectors to conduct a particular on-site test.
 Or inspectors may have measured product dimensions and found them nonconforming in the absence of any tolerances.
 These are examples in which the quality inspector may require feedback from the importer before determining a clear pass or fail result.

 Any time you have a pending inspection result, or your shipping decision runs contrary to the result, give feedback to your inspection team on how to consider these issues in future inspections so as to avoid a similar situation in the future.
-And if requirements change between arranging QC inspection and receiving the results, update your supplier and inspector immediately to prevent confusion.
+And if requirements change between arranging Third Party Inspection and receiving the results, update your supplier and inspector immediately to prevent confusion.